 5 Ways to Prepare Your Teen for Financial Independence

-While there’s no doubt that helping our children is a core value, we help them the most by demystifying what it means to be financially self-sufficient.
+While there’s no doubt that helping our children is a core value, we help them the most by demystifying what it means to be financially independent.

 A friend of mine received a Mother’s Day card from her oldest daughter a few years ago.
 On the outside was the normal “Happy Mother’s Day, Mom,” but the interior punchline was precious …”The first 40 years are the hardest!”
 She and I got a good laugh out of that.
 Even if you employ the 1830 rule, it seems parenthood doesn’t stop when your children leave home; if anything it’s just getting started!